Your floor is running. Your systems are not.

 Your knowledge lives in the company.

-Processes, pricing rules, customer-specific requirements, tribal know-how — built into the workflow.
+Part setups, routing, pricing rules, and customer-specific requirements built into versioned records instead of someone's head.
+Pull lists, production reports, and order guides generate themselves.
 When someone leaves after 20 years, the operation doesn't leave with them.

 Most of what you need is already built.
-We have 200+ pre-built modules covering the core of manufacturing and distribution operations — production tracking, inventory, scheduling, order management, billing, CRM.
+We have 200+ pre-built modules covering the core of manufacturing and distribution operations — part masters and routing, capacity-based scheduling, order and work-order management, tagged containers and shipping certs, inventory, vendor bid pricing and purchasing, billing, and CRM.
 Your implementation budget goes toward the 20% that makes your operation yours.
 Your team is in the new system in 6 weeks.
 Not in a demo.
 Running real jobs.

 Most of it already exists · you're live in 6 weeks · we handle the parts that make you different